hamishforbes/lua-resty-upstream/example/README.md

 If we successfully made a request to one of the hosts then we strip out hop-by-hop headers and add the rest of the upstream response headers to the current request's response headers.
 Then we read the response body, if available, from the upstream host in chunks and flush back to the client.

-Lastly we call `set_keepalive()` to let the pool configuration and http response determine whether to close the socket or put it into the connection pool.
+We call `set_keepalive()` to let the pool configuration and http response determine whether to close the socket or put it into the connection pool.

-In `log_by_lua` we call `process_failed_hosts()` on the socket upstream module to save any failed hosts back to the dictionary.
+Lastly we call `process_failed_hosts()` on the socket upstream module to save any failed hosts back to the dictionary.
-At this point the request has already been completed so this won't affect the response time for the client.
+This function triggers an immediate callback to run once the request has finished and so this doesn't affect the response time for the client.

 ## api